mpous/helium-data-hotspot-browser/README.md

 * Create the variable for all the services `VARIANT` with your hardware definition.
 During the test is being used a Raspberry Pi 4 with RAK2287 LoRa concentrator and the `VARIANT` is defined  `DIY-RAK2287`.
 You can find here [the list of hardware compatible](https://github.com/NebraLtd/helium-hardware-definitions).

 * Create the variable for all the services `REGION_OVERRIDE` with your LoRa region (e.g. `EU868`).
 You can find here [the list of LoRa regions compatible](https://github.com/NebraLtd/hm-pktfwd).

+* Create the variable `KIOSK` and set it to 1 and then `LAUNCH_URL` and add the URL that you would like to show on the display.
+In case that you might need other settings, feel free to add more [Enviroment Variables](https://github.com/balenablocks/browser#environment-variables) to the device/fleet.

 At that moment the hotspot should be running showing some errors on connecting to the Blockchain on the balenaCloud Logs.